-Most recently, she played the lead role in My Old Lady (2014) opposite Kevin Kline, reprised the part of Muriel Donnelly in The Second Best Exotic Marigold Hotel (2015) and played the lead character in The Lady in the Van (2015), for which she earned a Golden Globe nomination.
+On the big screen, she has also played the lead role in My Old Lady (2014) opposite Kevin Kline, reprised the part of Muriel Donnelly in The Second Best Exotic Marigold Hotel (2015) and played the lead character in The Lady in the Van (2015), for which she earned a Golden Globe nomination.

 Maggie Smith Filmography